rfsheffer/PyUE4Builder/README.md

 Here is a list of configuration settings:
 * **project_path: str** The path (relative or absolute) of the uproject file.
 * **engine_path_name: str** The path (relative or absolute) to the engine.
 Relative paths are from the uproject file.
-* **uproject_editor_name: str** The name of the projects editor target.
-Usually the name of your project with 'Editor' appended.
-The name of the target can be found in your projects Source directory, usually MyGameEditor.Target.cs.
 * **git_proj_branch: str** The branch to use in git repo.
 Useful for targeting a specific engine version.
 * **git_repo: str** The git repo you would like to pull the engine from. # ex: git@github.com:MyProject/UnrealEngine.git
 * **UE4EngineKeyName: str** Registry keys and values related to unreal engine paths and our special engine name.
 If set to nothing, no registery checks or registration of the engine will be performed.
 This is useful for statically placed engines.